 Our autonomy means you will follow a curriculum dedicated to jazz performance on a course specifically designed to meet your needs.
 Because we are able to offer such specialised study, you’ll find yourself learning alongside a body of jazz students who are all highly focused and committed.

 Be part of a thriving city jazz scene featuring internationally-acclaimed musicians

 The jazz scene in the Birmingham area is flourishing.
 We have an exceptionally strong relationship with Jazzlines, the region’s main promoter, and our students enjoy free entry to their gigs for a nominal Birmingham Jazz membership fee.
 During the last academic year alone, our students have attended performances through this scheme by internationally acclaimed artists such as Joe Lovano, the Fly Trio (Jeff Ballard, Mark Turner and Larry Grenadier), Uri Caine, Jim Black and masterclasses from Dave Holland, Mulgrew Miller, Jeff Ballard and George Colligan.

 In addition to the international circuit that Jazzlines brings to the region, the city hosts numerous clubs and venues that support the local scene.

-Venues providing a platform for the wider jazz community include the mac Birmingham, Yardbird Jazz Club, The Rainbow, Symphony Hall Foyer, Fizzle, the Glee Club, The Drum, TL’s and the Jam House.
+Venues providing a platform for the wider jazz community include the Midlands Arts Centre Birmingham, The Rainbow, Symphony Hall Foyer, Fizzle, the Glee Club, TL’s and the Jam House.
 Another welcome addition to the scene is the BBC Big Band, resident at the Birmingham’s Town Hall.
 All this means you will be able to immerse yourself in a vibrant and energising music scene.

 Perform with one of our highly successful large ensemble jazz groups